Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Tips for controlling bathroom household ants

-1. Clean up any water spills on counters or floors from taking a shower or bath
+1. Clean up any water spills on counters or floors from a shower or bath.

 2. Always use a bathroom exhaust fan when taking a bath or shower

-3. Inspect your exhaust fan to make sure it works and clean any dust from it (ours did not and was not connected outdoors so I removed them and installed high-quality fans).
+3. Inspect your exhaust fan to ensure it works and clean any dust from it (ours did not and was not connected outdoors, so I removed it and installed high-quality fans).

 4. Seal any cracks in the baseboards or walls in your bathroom